ATI Rage: RAGE 128 Pro

-Later, ATI developed a successor to the original Rage 128, called the Rage 128 Pro.
-This chip carried several enhancements, including an enhanced triangle setup engine that doubled geometry throughput to eight million triangles/s, better texture filtering, DirectX 6.0 texture compression, AGP 4×, DVI support, and a Rage Theater chip for composite and S-Video TV-in.
+Later, ATI developed a successor to the original Rage 128, called the Rage 128 Pro, used on the Rage Fury Pro & Rage Fury MAXX cards.
+This chip carried several enhancements, including an enhanced triangle setup engine that doubled geometry throughput to eight million triangles/s, better texture filtering, Direct3D 6.0 texture compression, AGP 4×, DVI support, and a Rage Theater chip for composite and S-Video TV-in.
 This chip was used on the game-oriented Rage Fury Pro boards and the business oriented Xpert 2000 PRO.
 The Rage 128 Pro was generally an even match for the Voodoo 3 2000, RIVA TNT2 and Matrox G400, but was often hindered by its lower clock (often at 125 MHz) when competing against the high end Voodoo3 3500, TNT2 ultra and G400 MAX.